knuesel/callisto/README.md

    `result`: how the function should return its result: `"value"` to return a list of values that can be inserted, or `"dict"` to return a dictionary that contains a `"value"` field as well as metadata.

-   `lang` specifies the language to set on the returned raw blocks.
+   `lang`: the language to set on the returned raw blocks.
 By default this is inferred from the notebook metadata.

 -  `outputs(..cell-args, output-type: "all", format: default-formats, handlers: auto, ignore-wrong-format: false, stream: "all", result: "value")`